Flyte: Plot

 The book begins with a "fair haired" boy rowing a canoe to the place where Necromancer DomDaniel drowned, along with his ship.
 His skeleton climbs into the canoe, while the fair haired boy thinks about exacting his revenge on all the people who underestimated him.
 He thinks that they'll be sorry, especially when he becomes the ExtraOrdinary Wizard.
+The fair haired boy is later found out to be Simon Heap.

-Septimus Heap has become the apprentice to Marcia Overstrand, the ExtraOrdinary Wizard, and a year has gone by.
+Septimus Heap has become the apprentice to Marcia Overstrand, the ExtraOrdinary Wizard, and a year has gone by since the first book.
 Septimus's older brother, Simon, had run away after an argument between him and Sarah and Silas Heap about Septimus, who Simon dislikes.
 He comes back and kidnaps Jenna on his horse, Thunder.
 Septimus goes to search for her and he is assisted in his search by his brother Nicko, who helps build boats at Jannit Maarten's boatyard.
-Along the way, Septimus meets his old friend Boy 409 from the young army, who went missing before the events of Book 1.
+They get lost in the Forest and meet their Grandpa Benji, who has transformed into a tree.
+Since the Forest is dangerous at nighttime, they spend the night in his branches.
+The next day they find "Camp Heap," where most of their brothers (Sam, Edd, Erik, and Jo-Jo) are staying.
+There, Septimus meets his old friend Boy 409 from the Young Army, who went missing before the events of Book 1.
 He is now called Wolf Boy.
-Jenna runs away from Simon's observatory in The Badlands and makes her way towards The Port.
+Meanwhile, Jenna runs away from Simon's Observatory in the Badlands and makes her way towards the Port.
 Eventually Septimus is able to rescue Jenna with his elder brother Nicko's help from the Port but they are tracked by Sleuth, Simon's tracking ball.

-They make their way to the Marram Marshes where they take the Dragon-Boat from Aunt Zelda's cottage and fly her to the Castle.
+They make their way to the Marram Marshes where the green rock that Jenna gave Septimus at Aunt Zelda's cottage in the first book turns out to be the egg of a dragon and eventually hatches.
+Septimus absolutely adores the dragon and names him Spit Fyre.
+Later on, the dragon, based on the seeing-is-believing basis, identifies Marcia as his mother after she yells at him on the dragon launch pad.
+Septimus, Jenna, and Nicko take the Dragon-Boat from Aunt Zelda's cottage and fly her to the Castle.
 However, they are pursued by Simon, who used a Flyte Charm to fly in the sky.
 Simon drops a huge Thunderflash on the Dragon-Boat's wing and it drops over Jannit Marten's Boatyard.
 Septimus, Jenna, and Aunt Zelda are able to revive her through the Transubstantiation Triple spell.

-Septimus is also in search of the long lost Flyte charm.
-He finds the separated charm and unites it along with the small pair-of-wings Flyte charm that Marcia had given him as a token for his apprenticeship.
-Eventually he is able to fly and even warns Simon never to harm Jenna again.
-Also, the rock that Jenna gave him at Aunt Zelda's cottage turns out to be the egg of a dragon and eventually it hatches.
-Septimus absolutely adores the dragon and names him Spit Fyre.
-The dragon, based on the seeing-is-believing basis, identifies Marcia as his mother after yelling at him on the dragon launch pad.

-Septimus rescues Marcia by identifying the shadow that has been trailing her.
+Septimus rescues Marcia by identifying the Shadow that has been trailing her.
 He also finds out that the ShadowSafe Marcia is developing contains, unbeknownst to her, the bones of the dead Necromancer, DomDaniel, which, once reassembled, tries to kill Marcia.
 With Septimus's help, Marcia is able to Identify him and he is once again destroyed.